Exploring the Yard of Exuberant Refuge, half 1

 This being Seattle, moss has colonized them too.

-A red-flowering bromeliad on present
+A red-flowering bromeliad on current

 Pillar decor